Commit Full Profiles and Permission Sets

 You can commit full profiles and permission sets using 2 different methods.

-- As of v11, you can select the Full Profiles& Permission Sets option from the Git Operation field within the commit page.
+- You can select the Full Profiles& Permission Sets option from the Git Operation field within the commit page.

-- For v10 and previous versions, add a predefined text (@fullprofilespermissionsets) as a comment in the commit:
+- In older versions of Copado, you can add a predefined text (@fullprofilespermissionsets) as a comment in the commit:

 - The Full Profiles & Permission Sets feature does not follow the standard behavior of the metadata API during the retrieve of system permissions.
 Unlike the regular profile or permission set commits, the turned off system permissions will be committed in the XML with the tag enabled as false.